+\textbf{Evolving \AIBOM{} for FM-powered software.} The 2023 surge in foundation models (FMs) and FM-powered software (FMware) necessitated an evolution of the AIBOM specification.
+Unlike static ML artefacts, FMware is continuous, adaptive, and open-ended~\cite{hassan2024rethinking}, introducing new assets like prompts, fine-tuned variants, and agents—the latter acting as first-class entities in multi-model pipelines~\cite{hassan2024rethinking, rajbahadur2024cool}.
+Operational layers such as \emph{grounding} (decision source verification) and \emph{guarding} (safety/policy enforcement) generate further dependencies requiring tracking~\cite{rajbahadur2024cool}.
+Driven by regulatory and risk-management needs, the FMwareBOM iteration expands \AIBOM{} to capture agent behaviours, orchestration context, and lifecycle transformations.
+While the current specification handles traditional AI (see Section~\ref{sec:validation}), adapting it for FMware is now urgent.

-To address FMware’s expanded requirements, we are preparing an update to AI and Dataset profiles for an SPDX 3.1 release candidate~\cite{SPDX_spdx3_model_Milestone3} that introduces fields for agent identity and capabilities~\cite{spdx-1091}, richer provenance links connecting datasets to generation prompts and retrieval contexts~\cite{spdx-892}, and mechanisms to capture adaptation events, fine-tuning lineage, and downstream modifications~\cite{spdx-1100}.
-These changes aim to ensure that FMwareBOM captures the full lifecycle of modern AI systems while remaining automatable, auditable, and compatible with evolving compliance practices.
+To meet FMware's requirements, we are updating the AI and Dataset profiles for the SPDX 3.1 release candidate~\cite{SPDX_spdx3_model_Milestone3}.
+This update introduces fields for agent identity and capabilities~\cite{spdx-1091}, enhanced provenance linking datasets to prompts and retrieval contexts~\cite{spdx-892}, and mechanisms to track adaptation events and fine-tuning lineage~\cite{spdx-1100}.
+These enhancements ensure FMwareBOM captures the full AI lifecycle while remaining automatable, auditable, and compliant with evolving standards.

-\textbf{Making the Future \AIBOM{} Tool-Native and Automatable.} As highlighted in our Section~\ref{sec:lessons}, tooling is essential for adoption, and as discussed above, FMware significantly increases the scale and complexity of what must be tracked.
+\textbf{Making the future \AIBOM{} tool-native and automatable.} As Section~\ref{sec:lessons} notes, effective tooling is vital for adoption, particularly as FMware increases tracking scale and complexity.
 To address this, we are designing the evolved version of \AIBOM{} to be tooling-native from the outset.
 Our goal is to ensure that key fields can be extracted directly from development pipelines or inferred through lightweight analysis, while still meeting regulatory and risk-management requirements.
 Our hope is that this approach will enable greater automation throughout the FMware lifecycle---from generating BOMs and validating schema conformance during CI stages to assessing compliance and policy obligations automatically.
-Together, these design choices aim to make \AIBOM{} not only richer in representation but also a practical, automatable, and auditable part of the FMware development process.
+These design choices aim to make \AIBOM{} not only richer in representation but also a practical, automatable, and auditable part of the FMware development process.